 Many people try to learn how to calculate without understanding why.
 However, you have to understand the reason.
-So we will explain it, including the reasons.
+So, we will explain including the reasons.

-Calculations to add negative numbers are frequently given.
-For example, how should the following calculation be considered?
+Calculations involving the addition of negative numbers are frequently given.
+For example, how do we think about the following calculation?

 As mentioned above, the numbers can be rephrased.
 For example, if you lose 2kg of weight, you can rephrase it as “I’ve gained -2kg of weight”.
 Even though it is expressed as an increase in weight, it is a -2 kg plus, so you have lost weight.

 In this way, you can replace the positive with the negative.
 In other words, we can rephrase it as follows.

 Subtract 4 from 2 is -2.
 A number 4 less than 2 is -2.
 Understand that adding a negative number is, in essence, the same as subtracting a positive number.

 Why Negative Subtraction Is Positive?

 When it comes to understanding negative numbers, it is the subtraction of negative numbers that confuses many people.
 What we have explained so far are the following.

 Addition and subtraction of positive numbers are already taught in elementary school.
 Also, the addition of negative numbers can be rephrased as the subtraction of positive numbers (natural numbers).
 On the other hand, how can we calculate the following, for example?